KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Evidence:**

 Razor has 80% Electro RES and was originally considered to be the best Electro Tank.
 However, enemy level infinity calcs for each enemy revealed that Beidou was superior at level infinity.
-The main reason is that there is no good transferrable shield for Electro dmg, as well as the fact that RES caps at 140%.
+The main reason is that there is no good transferrable shield for Electro DMG, as well as the fact that RES caps at 140%.
 The best Electro shield is Beidou counter, and the best transferrable Electro shield is C1 Beidou, which is around half the size of Beidou counter.

 Building Beidou as the tank/shielder in one allows for a much larger shield the more investments there are into HP, though she has less base DEF than razor.
 Thus, Beidou scales better with HP and Razor scales better with DEF.
 But due to the nature of the DEF formula, where the benefit of defense decreases with enemy level increases, HP outscales DEF, and thus Beidou should and does outscale Razor.